 About the HCAA / Tampa International Airport:

 Tampa International Airport is consistently ranked among the world’s top airports, serving more than 21 million passengers annually with routes to more than 80 destinations around the world.
-In the past few years, the airport has received top awards on the state, national and international levels, including being named the No. 2 domestic airport in reader polls by both Travel + Leisure magazine and Condé Nast Traveler.
+In the past few years, the airport has received top awards on the state, national and international levels, including the No. 2 domestic airport in reader polls by both Travel + Leisure magazine and Condé Nast Traveler.
 Tampa International recently completed the largest construction program in airport history, expanding its main terminal and opening a 1.4-mile people mover extending to a new, state-of-the-art rental car facility.
 It is also undergoing a complete concessions redevelopment, adding 69 new shops, restaurants and services with an emphasis on local flavor, brands, and designs.

 Tampa International Airport is the flagship airport of the Hillsborough County Aviation Authority, which operates all publicly owned airports in Hillsborough County, Florida.